#1 Skinnarviksberget on Södermalm

 Best Time

-During summer it can get crowded here when many people wants to enjoy the sunset so early morning is best if you want to avoid people.
+During summer it can get crowded here when many people want to enjoy the sunset so early morning is best if you want to avoid people.
 Usually it's not a problem getting a good spot even during sunset to set up a tripod.

 How to find the location